adityaoberai/GHWINIT-RandomWordOfTheDay/README.md

 # Random Word Of TheDay

-Welcome to the documentation of this function 👋 We strongly recommend keeping this file in sync with your function's logic to make sure anyone can easily understand your function in the future.
-If you don't need documentation, you can remove this file.

 ## 🤖 Documentation

-Sends an SMS to a person with a random word and its meaning
+This function sends an SMS to a person with a [random word](https://random-word-api.herokuapp.com/home) and its [meaning](https://dictionaryapi.dev/).

 <!-- Update with your description, for example 'Create Stripe payment and return payment URL' -->